ElazarK/content-docs/playbooks/Block_Endpoint_Carbon_Black_Response.md

-Carbon Black Response - isolate an endpoint, given a hostname.
+Isolate an endpoint, given a hostname.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.